drodil/backstage-plugin-qeta/docs/permissions.md

 This allows users to only edit and delete their own posts, answers, and comments.
 Creation and editing of tags is enabled for everyone.
-Additionally, moderators can edit and delete any post, answer, or comment if the config is passed to the `DefaultQetaPermissionPolicy` constructor.
+Additionally, moderators defined in config can edit and delete any post, answer, or comment if the config is passed to the `DefaultQetaPermissionPolicy` constructor.